FHNW-IP5-IP6/ComposeWorkbench/README.md

 ``

 ### Register Modules
 Editors and Explorers must be registered before they can be used (requested).
 The two main attributes in the registration are the content and the key.
-The content is the actual composable code of the Module the key defines the type of data the Module can handle.
+The content is the actual composable code (View) of the Module the key defines the type of data the Module can handle.
 By registering Editors and Explorers you tell the ComposeWorkbench which Types of Data are supported and how they can be explored and edited.

 Use the workbench to register editors and explorers by calling the exposed functions.